junxit/us-congress-bills-111/metadata.md

 - 2010-06-14 — Mr. Hinojosa moved to suspend the rules and pass the bill.
 - 2010-06-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 357 - 0 (Roll no. 357). (text: CR H4394)
 - 2010-06-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 357 - 0 (Roll no. 357).(text: CR H4394)
+- 2010-06-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2010-06-15 — Sponsor introductory remarks on measure.
+(CR E1100-1101)